Constellations in prime elements of number fields: Goldston--Y ld r m type asymptotic formula

 \subsection{Statement of Goldston--Y\i ld\i r\i m type asymptotic formula}

 The following asymptotic formula implies that the measure constructed in Definition~\ref{def=our-measure} satisfies the linear forms condition (Definition~\ref{definition=S-linearform}).
-The main point here is to find an appropriate formula for a general number field.
-Once it is successfully done, the proof of it will be completed by following strategies in \cite[Section 9]{Tao06Gaussian} and \cite[Section 10]{Conlon-Fox-Zhao14}.
+The main challenge here is finding an appropriate formula for a general number field.
+Once it is successfully done, the proof can be carried out by following strategies in \cite[Section 9]{Tao06Gaussian} and \cite[Section 10]{Conlon-Fox-Zhao14}.
 Recall that $\kappa$ is the positive real number in Theorem~\ref{theorem=zeta_K}, $c_\chi$ is the positive real number in \eqref{Eq:def-c-chi} determined by $\chi$, and $\vph_K$ is the totient function (Definition~\ref{def=totient}). \begin{theorem}[Goldston--Y\i ld\i r\i m type asymptotic formula] Let $K$ be a number field of degree $n$.
 Let $m$ and $t$ be positive integers, and $\psi_1,\dots,\psi_m\colon\ZZ ^t\to\OK$ be $\ZZ $-module homomorphisms.
-Let $w$ be a positive real number, and $W$ a positive integer of which the set of prime divisors is $\PP_{\leq w} = \{ p \in \PP \mid p \leq w \}$.
+Let $w$ be a positive real number, and $W$ a positive integer of which the set of prime divisors is $\PP_{\leq w} = \{ p \in \PP : p \leq w \}$.
 Let $b_1,\dots ,b_m$ be elements in $\OK$ each of which is prime to $W$, and define affine transformations $\theta _1,\dots ,\theta _m\colon\ZZ^t \to \OK$ as